Success with sunflowers

-Sunflowers typically grow in the Spring through to the Summer so it is best to plant in the Spring time.
-We would suggest planting in mid April through to the end of May.
-This will produce a grown plant that is liklely to flower during August.
+Sunflowers typically grow in the Spring through to the Summer so it is best to plant in the Springtime.
+We would suggest planting in mid-April through to the end of May.
+This will produce a grown plant that is likely to flower during August.

 Firstly, as with any planting, you will need to make sure that the soil where you are growing the sunflower is in the right condition to grow a healthy plant.
-Of course, if you are using a vegetable bed/ pre made garden then you need not worry about this step.
-If however you are planting straight into the garden, you will need to clear the area in question of weeds and condition the soil so that it is fine and crumbly.
-Keep in mind that sunflowers need diect sunlight for 6-8 hours a day, when picking the right place to plant your seeds.
+Of course, if you are using a vegetable bed/ premade garden then you need not worry about this step.
+If however, you are planting straight into the garden, you will need to clear the area in question of weeds and condition the soil so that it is fine and crumbly.
+Keep in mind that sunflowers need direct sunlight for 6-8 hours a day when picking the right place to plant your seeds.

 Once your sunflowers start to grow to an established height the stem will sometimes need support.
 It is good practices to use some cane or bamboo alongside the stem with some string lightly tied to the plant to ensure it grows as tall as it can.

 What Can Sunflowers Be Used For?